Marshall Clagett: Career

-After one year at Columbia University as an instructor in history and the history of science, Clagett joined the University of Wisconsin's Department of History of Science, eventually becoming Vilas Research Professor there.
+After one year at Columbia University as an instructor in history and the history of science, in Columbia's Program in Contemporary Civilization, Clagett joined the University of Wisconsin–Madison's Department of History of Science in 1947, remaining until 1964 and rising to the rank of full professor in 1954 and Vilas Research Professor in 1962.
+He won a second Guggenheim Fellowship in 1950.
 From 1959 to 1964, he was also director of the University's Institute for Research in the Humanities.
-At Wisconsin he organized an influential conference on Critical Problems in the History of Science and edited the resulting seminal volume of papers.